List of iOS Supervised mode features by version

-List of iOS supervised mode features
+List of supervised mode features for iOS devices

 - Preventing students from leaving the exam screen.

 - To prohibit access to any other apps by setting up a kiosk.

 - For providing kiosks for customers to browse the menu and place the order in a restaurant.